jenessawhite/react-router-practice/README.md

 6. Go to localhost:3000 to view the project.

-7. If you run into an unexpected behavior, please let us know!
+7. If you run into an unexpected behavior, please let me know!

 ## Sending Feedback